sharontherese/latin-mass-baptism/content/glossary/index.md

 : The normative Mass of the Roman Rite until the _Novus Ordo_ in 1969-1970.
 Also called the Extraordinary Form, Mass of St. Gregory the Great, the Tridentine Mass/Rite, or the old Mass.

 Missale Romanum
-: The books of texts for the Catholic Mass.
+: The book of texts for the Catholic Mass.

 Novus Ordo
 : The normative Mass of the Roman Rite promulgated by Pope St. Paul VI in 1969-1970.
 Also called the Ordinary Form, the new Mass.